-The only nonprofit dedicated to environmental conservation in Prince William County, Manassas, and Manassas Park, PWCA protects the area’s natural resources, from tidal wetlands to mountain ecosystems, while advocating for smart growth.
+PWCA protects Prince William County’s natural resources, from tidal wetlands along the Potomac River to Bull Run Mountain, while also advocating for smart growth.
 The key is empowering everyday citizens in this fast-growing suburb to explore, enjoy, and become active stewards of their outdoor community.
 Tours, talks, festivals, and citizen science programs educate families about local environmental assets and their values.
 Native plant restoration projects and tree giveaways encourage people to improve wildlife habitats and reclaim the natural health of their suburban backyards.
-Land Use 101 work- shops inspire residents to actively participate in the city planning and development decisions that affect their lives.
-And PWCA’s advocacy work results in more scenic byways, bike lanes, green spaces, and protected public lands – and a higher quality of life.
-That’s worth the world.
+Land use workshops inspire residents actively to participate in planning and development decisions that affect their community: the work has resulted, among other things, in the creation of 40 miles of scenic byways.
+And PWCA’s advocacy work has resulted in more bike lanes, green spaces, protected public lands – and a higher quality of life.

 Information coming soon